PATHOS: On Beethoven's Sonatas, Part 2

 Each of those notes has its own colour.
 And each might have a scale or chord built up from it, either a lighter major or a darker minor scale.
 F minor is stormy and raging; F major is pastoral.
 A flat major is consoling and heartfelt; A flat minor is deeply tragic.
 C minor is Beethoven’s quintessential key for a dark stroke of fate.
 C major is calm and bright.

 Every sonata has secondary sections and movements within it that change into, or theorists say “modulate” into, subsidiary keys.
 For example, the tragic C minor Sonata has a consoling slow movement in A flat major.
-In this program, these subsidiary sections also make use, often, of F, A flat, and C.
+In this program, these subsidiary sections also make use, often, of those same three keys of F, A flat, and C.

 The first sonata on this program is the first one of Beethoven’s 32 opus-numbered sonatas.
 He’d written a few sonatas before this one, but this was the first that he deemed professional and worthy of publication.
 It’s labelled Opus 2 No. 1, and it is the first of a group of three sonatas in Opus 2.
 At this time Beethoven was in his early twenties, new in Vienna, and studying with Haydn.
 He was a rebellious student who clashed a bit with Haydn.
 Beethoven was never a person who was good at being subordinate to anyone.
 In a young person’s kind of transparently political move, he did dedicate this set to his teacher Haydn.
 Yet he already sounds quite distinct from Haydn, even though he is using the structures and devices he has been taught.